 Fiction commonly uses sexuality to show characters' negative qualities.
-Villains may be shown molesting captive women, or their lack of sexual desire can be a sign that they are evil.
-Unlike those tropes, this one isn't a sign that the character is evil, just creepy.
+Villains may be shown engaging in incest, paedophilia, bestiality and/or garden-variety rape, or their lack of sexual desire can be a sign that they are evil.
+Unlike those tropes, this one isn't a sign that the character is necessarily evil, just creepy.

 Whether this is actually justified or not depends on how sentient the robot is.
 If it is simply a programmed, unaware machine, then it's effectively just a very sophisticated sex doll, and would lead to the human being seen as somebody who is either too socially inept to have a sexual relationship with an actual human, or objectifies other people to an extreme degree.
 If the robot is fully sapient, then there may be concerns about whether it is consenting, or whether it has been forced in some way to be a Sex Slave.

-Despite the name, the mate the organic is attracted to doesn't have to a robot.
-If the nonhuman mate is artificial like a hologram or something else similar to a robot, it counts.
+Despite the name, the mate the organic is attracted to doesn't have to be a robot.
+If the nonhuman mate is artificial, like a hologram or Artificial Human or something else similar to a robot, it counts.

-- Chobits: While Chi is kidnapped and held captive Ueda confesses to Hideki that he was married to Yumi, his persocom.
+- Chobits: While Chi is kidnapped and held captive, Ueda confesses to Hideki that he was married to Yumi, his persocom.
 During his marriage he had to put up with friends and neighbors cracking jokes at his expense, and says that since his parents had passed away long ago, they couldn't have objected.
 When she started to malfunction she couldn't be fixed, since she was a discontinued model, and he was devastated every time a persocom expert nonchalantly told him to just get a new one.
 After Yumi "died" by pushing him out of the way of a speeding car, Ueda held a funeral for her, which became a media sensation due to the fact that no one would mourn a broken down persocom as much as he did.
+Ironically, though, one of the reporters in the flashback notes that a lot of people have actually been holding funerals for their persocoms.

 - In the Judge Dredd universe, lifelike sex robots are both widespread and legal in Mega-City One.
 However, they're still just that: robots.
-One curious case Judge Dredd investigated had a nerdy teenager whose rich parents bought him a sexbot because he couldn't get a real girlfriend subsequently murder his stepfather for using it without his permission and then attempted to run off with his "girlfriend".
-When it's destroyed in the process, he's heartbroken, much to the confusion of the judges.
+One curious case Judge Dredd investigated involved a nerdy teenager whose rich parents bought him a sexbot because he couldn't get a real girlfriend.
+He subsequently murdered his stepfather for using it without his permission and then attempted to run off with his "girlfriend".
+When the robot is destroyed in the process, he's heartbroken, much to the confusion of the judges.

 - The 6th Day: Adam's best friend Hank has a holographic "companion" at home which he claims to be better than a real wife.
 Adam, a devoted family man, just finds it creepy and pathetic.
 Indeed, outside of his friendship with Adam, Hank is shown to have no social life to speak of.